The whole point of a deportation defense consultation is to determine if you have a case for remaining in the United States.

 For this reason, your attorney will most certainly want to hear every detail about any of your recent entries into the United States.

 Did you enter illegally and then immediately claim asylum?
 Did you enter legally at a port of entry such as an airport?
 Did you leave the U.S. on business and then get denied entry upon your return?

-Your attorney will also want to know if you left the U.S. for an extended period of time, overstayed your visa, or did anything else travel-related that might affect your case.
+Your attorney will want to know if you left the U.S. for an extended period of time, overstayed your visa, or did anything else travel-related that might affect your case.

 Basically, if you traveled anywhere for any period of time you should at least mention it to your attorney.

 Such information can greatly affect your case, either by immediately disqualifying you from staying in the U.S. or by providing you a lifeline by laying the foundation for a solid defense against removal.

 Your attorney will be especially interested in any factors that might lead to an immigration bar.

 For example, if you remained in the U.S. unlawfully for more than 180 days before the commencement of removal proceedings, you may receive a 3-year bar from staying in the country legally.